googlearchive/dev-video-search/README.md

 The primary use for the caption matches is within HTML markup.
 Returning JSON for each span might be neater and less verbose, but for most apps that would entail extra effort transforming to HTML.
-I could be persuaded otherwise.

 ### How long does it take to store and index data?

 This depends a lot on connectivity.
 From work, the app gets and inserts the video data and transcripts in under three minutes.
 From home, it takes about 10 minutes.

 Indexing takes about 10 minutes.

 ### What build tools do you use?

-I use JSCS and JSHint with grunt and githooks to force validation on commit.
+JSCS and JSHint with grunt and githooks to force validation on commit.

 Chrome JSON formatting extensions, [pro.jsonlint.com](https://pro.jsonlint.com/) and [regex101.com](https://regex101.com/) were very useful.

 ## TODO

-* I haven't written any unit tests – yet.
+* General code refactoring.
-* Error handling is minimal.
+* Unit tests.
-* Code refactoring is in the pipeline.
+* Better error handling.
-* I don't know a lot about working with sockets on Node, so a lot of the code has to be deliberately synchronous to avoid errors.
-I'm sure someone could help me…
+* Better Node socket handling: a lot of the code is deliberately synchronous to avoid errors.
 * The shearch.me API is HTTP only as yet.
-* I wanted to use Firebase, but when I started it was a bit tricky to implement full-text search, so I opted for Cloudant.
-It's now pretty simple to use Firebase with ElasticSearch, so I'll port the data at some stage.
+* Firebase.
+When the project started it was a bit tricky to implement full-text search with Firebase, so Cloudant was chosen (which has full text search built in).
+It's now pretty simple to use Firebase with ElasticSearch, so the data will be ported at some stage.
-* Database updates are done manually at the moment — mostly because I'm worried about messing up the sample app.
+* Database updates are done manually at the moment — mostly to avoid messing up the sample app.
 Easily automated.

 ## License